 |Glucagon||Usually small increases|

 Cortisol secretion increases rapidly following the start of surgery.
 It results in protein breakdown, gluconeogenesis in the liver, and in-creased lipolysis.
 Blood glucose concentrations increase and are related to the intensity of the surgical injury.
 Consequently, longer and more drastic elevations in blood glucose are seen in cardiac surgery than in minor surgical procedures such as herniorrhaphy.
-The usual mechanisms that maintain glucose homeostasis are ineffective in the postoperative period; cortisol promotes glucose production, there is ...
+The usual mechanisms that maintain glucose homeostasis are ineffective in the postoperative period; cortisol promotes glucose production, ...